Esri/arcgis-maps-sdk-java-samples/portal/integrated_windows_authentication/README.md

 ## How to use the sample

-Select "Search Public Portal" to return all portal results hosted on www.arcgis.com (without requiring IWA authentication) or enter a URL to your IWA-secured portal, and select "Search IWA Secured Portal" to search for web maps stored there.
-If the latter was chosen, you will be prompted for a username (including domain, such as username@DOMAIN or domain\username), and password.
+Enter a URL to your IWA-secured portal into the URL field and select "Search IWA Secured Portal" to search for web maps stored there.
+Authenticate with a username (including domain, such as username@DOMAIN or domain\username), and password.
 If authentication is successful, portal item results will display in the list.
 Select a web map item to display it in the map view.

 ## How it works

 1. Set up an `AuthenticationChallengeHandler` that challenges the user for authentication, such as the custom handler created for this sample: `IWAChallengeHandler`.
-2. Set the `AuthenticationManager` to use the created challenge handler, `.setAuthenticationChallengeHandler(new IWAChallengeHandler());`.
+2. Set the `AuthenticationManager` to use the created challenge handlerusing `.setAuthenticationChallengeHandler(new IWAChallengeHandler());`.
-3. Create a new `Portal` from a portal URL and a boolean indicating if it is a secured resource, `new Portal (url, true)`.
+3. Create a new `Portal` from a portal URL and a boolean indicating if it is a secured resource using `new Portal(url, true)`.
-4. Load the portal, `Portal.loadAsync()`.
-This will trigger the challenge handler to prompt for a username and password.
-Depending on whether authentication is successful or not, access to the portal will be granted.
+4. Load the portal.
+The authentication challenge handler will prompt the user for credentials.
+The portal will load successfully with valid credentials.
-5. Search the portal for the desired items, `Portal.findItemsAsync(new PortalQueryParameters("search query"))`.
-6. Use the `PortalItem`s to create a new map, `new ArcGISMap(PortalItem)`, and display them to the `MapView` as required.
+5. Create `PortalQueryParameters` to define a search query for map items in the portal.
+5. Find web map portal items using `Portal.findItemsAsync(portalQueryParameters)`.
+6. Create a map using a `PortalItem` result with `new ArcGISMap(portalItem)`.

 ## Relevant API

 * AuthenticationChallenge
 * AuthenticationChallengeHandler
 * AuthenticationChallengeResponse
 * AuthenticationManager
 * Portal
 * UserCredential

 ## About the data